Azure/azure-powershell/README.md

 * Azure Automation
   * Manage automation accounts
   * Manage automation jobs, runbooks and schedules
-* Logic Apps
-  * Manage LogicApp, such as CRUD, start and stop.
-  * Get LogicApp trigger and trigger history.
-  * Get Access keys
-  * Get LogicApp run and run history.

 For detail descriptions and examples of the cmdlets, type
 * ```help azure``` to get all the cmdlets.